 There is quite a bit you can do with the colors and depth provided.
 In the image above, we photographed our couple looking down the rail and used selective focus to blur the foreground and background.
 This has the effect of really focusing your eye on the main subject, our bride and groom!
-This type of effect is used quite often in portrait photography because as viewer, you mainly want to see the main subject and do not want to be distracted by a prominent background.
-However, City Hall is a bit different because of the focus on Architecture.
+This type of effect is used quite often in portrait photography because as a viewer, you mainly want to see the main subject and do not want to be distracted by a prominent background.
+However, San Francisco City Hall is a bit different because of the focus on beautiful architecture.
+This architecture and background has to be included in the wedding photos.
 We want to provide our clients with a little bit of both.
 Some close up shots with blurred backgrounds and some wide angle images that display the amazing backgrounds throughout this historic building.